Spinning the Truth Around

 The single "Where Did You Go?
 I'm Less of a Mess These Days" reached the top 20 on the alternative rock chart.
 The song was a successful radio hit for so many weeks that it actually caused a delay in the release of Part 2 of the album, as the band was hesitant to release new music while they had a single currently climbing the charts.

 Recording for Part 2 wrapped up in May 2023, with the compiled files for the last song "A Better Man" sent off to be mixed on May 31.
 The final track listing for Part II was announced the next day, and the song "Down Here Waiting" was announced as the first single from Part 2.
 "Down Here Waiting" made its radio debut on June 14 and remained on the alternative chart for six months.
 Mastering of the album was completed by June 25, and the release date was announced for September 29, 2023, however the date was eventually moved back a few weeks, resulting in Part 2 being released almost exactly one year after the release of part 1.
 "Down Here Waiting" was released to online platforms on July 7, 2023.
 After its first week on radio, "Down Here Waiting" debuted at number 48 on the alternative rock chart, climbing to number 40 in its second week, becoming Blue October's nineteenth song to reach the top 40.
 The second single from Part 2, "All I See Is You" was release September 22, 2023.
 Upon release, Spinning the Truth Around (Part 2) debuted at #1 on the iTunes Top Alternative Rock Albums chart.
 Significant events affecting the themes of the album were the cancer diagnosis and death of Justin and Jeremy Furstenfeld's father, as well as the collapse of Justin's marriage during the COVID-19 lockdown.

 A third installment Spinning The Truth Around (Part 3) was originally planned to be a collection of remixes of songs from Blue October's past five albums.
-It was retitled Happy Birthday and will be released on Justin Furstenfeld's 49th birthday, December 14, 2024.
+It was retitled Happy Birthday and was released on Justin Furstenfeld's 49th birthday, December 14, 2024.